-The trailer of the upcoming Disney origin story of Cruella brought back a random, wonderfully adventurous memory that hasn’t crossed my mind in decades.
+The trailer of the upcoming Disney origin story of Cruella brought back a random, wonderfully adventurous South Korean romance that hasn’t crossed my mind in decades.
 If I was to ever write a memoir, I would like to include this fantastic moment in my life.

 Waaaaay back, around 1987, I was a Sergeant in the USMC.
 This was a time before ‘Don’t Ask, Don’t Tell’ and being gay in the military was still a criminal offense, and the thought of being outed was terrifying.

 Even still, it seemed like every remote US Military base in the world at that time had a secret, underground gay bar somewhere in the vicinity.
 Don’t ask me how I found them.. but somehow I did.
 When I was stationed at Cherry Point, North Carolina, there was The Paddock Club an amazing club hidden behind a Harley Davidson shop, an hour away from the base in Greenville.
 I spent every weekend there for years.